Mikebabu254/image-color-picker/README.md

 # ABOUT
-This is a site that you upload a picture then you can point at the picture color which you want then it tells you which color us that using
+- This is a site that you upload a picture then you can point at the picture color which you want then it tells you which color us that using the following
     - RGB
-    -CMYk
+    - CMYk
-    -HEX
+    - HEX